 The time has come: please welcome the Arduino IDE 2.0 (beta)

 We’re pleased to announce that as of today the Arduino IDE 2.0 beta is available for download and its code repositories become open source.
 It carries a modern editor and provides a better overall user experience thanks to a responsive interface and faster compilation time.
 Don’t be afraid of trying it today: the upgrade will be frictionless as the interface will look very familiar.
 But let’s see some of the goodies you’ll find.

 While typing, the editor suggests the autocompletion of variables and functions according to the libraries you included:

 When right-clicking on a variable or a function, a contextual menu will provide navigation shortcuts to jump to the line (and file) where they are declared:

 See this page to learn more about the new editing tools.

 But there’s another big feature in the new IDE: a live debugger that allows you to run your code interactively on a board and inspect its execution without writing tens of “Serial.println()” statements.
 Just fire the debug panel, set breakpoints where you want to pause the execution and inspect the content of variables.
 Oh, you can even change the content of variables on the fly and resume execution!

-As of today, the debugger supports all the Arduino boards based on the SAMD and Mbed platforms (MKR family, Nano 33 IoT, Nano 33 BLE, Portenta, Zero).
+As of today, the debugger supports all the Arduino boards in the SAMD platform (MKR family, Nano 33 IoT, Zero).
+Support for the mbed platform (Nano 33 BLE, Portenta, Nano RP2040 Connect) is being implemented but might take a while.
 Maintainers of Arduino cores for third-party boards can add support for debugging by adding the relevant configuration parameters; a technical guide for this is coming.
-You’ll need to connect a debugging probe such as the Segger J-link to the JTAG pins on the board and you’ll be ready to go.
+You’ll need to connect a debugging probe such as the Segger J-link to the SWD pins on the board and you’ll be ready to go.